algorithms-in-action/algorithms-in-action.github.io/README.md

 Welcome to Algorithms In Action!

-Here is the [link](https://dev-aia.vercel.app/) to run the algorithm visualiser on your browser (hosted on Vercel; the github hosting is currently broken for some unknown reason).
+Here is the [link](https://dev-aia.vercel.app/) to run the algorithm visualiser on your browser (hosted on Vercel on a hobby account so best install it elsewhere for anything more than casual use; the github hosting is currently broken for some unknown reason).